-Third, thanks to the widespread entrenchment of speech-protective values throughout our culture, there has been an unprecedented grassroots resistance to post-9/11 government overreaching,18 which embraces individuals and civic organizations across the ideological spectrum and around the country.19 This movement, in turn, has influenced members of Congress, on both sides of the aisle, to resist many Administration calls for further measures that would undermine civil liberties, including free speech.20
+Third, thanks to the widespread entrenchment of speech-protective values throughout our culture, there has been an unprecedented grassroots resistance to post-9/11 government overreaching, which embraces individuals and civic organizations across the ideological spectrum and around the country.
+This movement, in turn, has influenced members of Congress, on both sides of the aisle, to resist many Administration calls for further measures that would undermine civil liberties, including free speech.
+Description of the speech.